 Post-adventure, fill your belly with a hearty plate of chicken paprikas over homemade spaetzle for lunch at Novak’s Hungarian Restaurant, then prepare for an afternoon of indulgence.
-Sample the pinot at Springhill Cellars estate vineyard and winery, happy hour cocktails at Sweet Red Bistro, then head to a locals’ favorite, Frankie’s, for inspired farm-to-table fare such as Oregon lamb chops (gluten-free, vegetarian and vegan options available).
-Find evening entertainment with a movie and beer on tap at Pix Theatre or see a play at the Albany Civic Theater.
-If you’re feeling artsy — end your jam-packed weekend with a splash at Albany Art Studio, where you can use squirt bottles, brushes and squirt guns to paint on their graffiti wall and take your own Jackson Pollock-inspired work home.
+Sample the pinot at Springhill Cellars estate vineyard and winery, happy hour cocktails at Sweet Red Bistro, then head to a locals’ favorite, Frankie’s, for inspired farm-to-table fare such as shepherd’s pie featuring ground lamb from the nearby Wahl Family Farm.
+Find evening entertainment with a movie and beer on tap at The Pix Theatre.
+If you’re feeling artsy, end your jam-packed weekend with a splash at Splatter Box, where you can use squirt bottles, brushes and squirt guns to paint on their graffiti wall and take your own Jackson Pollock-inspired work home.

-If you go: This summer, plan your visit to Albany around the Thursday night concert series, or stay through Monday for the Summer Sounds concert series — both free, family-friendly events along the riverside with kid activities, food vendors and a beer garden.
-The River Rhythms showcases marquee acts like the Oregon Symphony, Pablo Cruz and Foghat.
+- Consider planning your visit around the Thursday night River Rhythms concert series, or stay through Monday for the Summer Sounds concert series — both free, family-friendly events along the riverside with kid activities, food vendors and a beer garden.
+Summer Sounds is a more intimate venue, while River Rhythms showcases marquee acts like the Oregon Symphony, Pablo Cruz and Foghat.

-In August, Albany’s annual Northwest Art and Air Festival celebrates hot air balloons, visual arts and music.
+- In August, Albany’s annual Northwest Art & Air Festival celebrates hot air balloons, visual arts and music.
 Rock legends Joan Jett, 38 Special, Chris Daughtry, Blue Oyster Cult and Bachman & Turner have come to perform in the past.
-On tap for 2018 are the Goo Goo Dolls, among many more acts.

-Any time of year, set out on a self-guided tour of Albany’s three historic districts — a detailed brochure explains architectural styles and history.
+- Any time of year, set out on a self-guided tour of Albany’s three historic districts — a detailed brochure explains architectural styles and history.
 Another nearby historical site is 14 miles south: Thompson’s Mills State Heritage Site, the last water-powered mill in Oregon.
-Built in 1862 to grind grain, it paints a vivid picture of pioneer days.
+Originally built in 1858 (and rebuilt in 1862) to grind grain, it paints a vivid picture of pioneer days.
 Free guided tours show the mill in operation.